-4.2 The BORO approach
+5.1 The BORO Approach

-The BORO approach was originally developed in the late 80s and early 90s to meet a requirement to reengineer legacy systems (Partridge, 1996, 2005).
-The prime challenge of the reengineering was to clarify the underlying ontology of the systems, and the work focused on developing a process for mining ontologies and a top ontology tailored to form its foundation11.
-Early feedback on the top ontology established that a key factor was to make a series of clear 'metaphysical choices'12 to provide a solid (metaphysical) foundation.
+The BORO Approach was originally developed in the late 80s and early 90s to meet a requirement to reengineer legacy systems.
+The prime challenge of the re-engineering was to clarify the underlying ontology of the systems, and the work focused on developing a process for mining ontologies and a top ontology tailored to form its foundation.
+Early feedback on the top ontology established that a key factor was to make a series of clear 'metaphysical choices'11 to provide a solid (metaphysical) foundation.
 A key choice was for an extensional (and hence, four-dimensional) ontology which provided neat criteria of identity.
-Another conscious choice was for a form of ontological realism - which assumes for engineering reasons that the world which science describes exists and also that the types used in this description also exist13.
-Using this top ontology as a basis, a systematic process for reengineering legacy systems was developed.
+Another conscious choice was for a form of ontological realism - which assumes for engineering reasons that the world which science describes exists and also that the types used in this description also exist.
+Using this top ontology as a basis, a systematic process for re-engineering legacy systems was developed.
 From a software engineering perspective, a key feature of this process was the identification of common general patterns, under which the legacy system was subsumed.
 It has been substantially developed since then.
-Although much of the work (such as this)

-is in the private domain, elements of it have appeared in the public domain, including a number of standards.
-The ISO standard, ISO 15926 - industrial automation systems and integration - was heavily influenced by an early version.
-The IDEAS (International Defence Enterprise Architecture Specification for exchange) standard is based upon BORO, which in turn was used to develop DODAF 2.0^{14} .
+Although much of the work (such as this) is in the private domain, elements of it have appeared in the public domain, including a number of standards.
+The ISO standard, ISO 15926 - Industrial automation systems and integration - was heavily influenced by an early version.
+The IDEAS (International Defence Enterprise Architecture Specification for exchange) standard is based upon BORO, which in turn was used to develop DODAF 2.0.

-4.3 Aspects of the BORO approach
+5.2 Aspects of the BORO Approach

 Some analysis processes for a common ontology will start with SMEs and a 'clean sheet of paper'.
 BORO works from the premise that experience seems to show that humans (including SMEs) are not particularly good at specifying the ontology with the degree of accuracy needed for computer systems.
-A better source is working operational systems - these plainly work to a sufficient degree of accuracy for current operations15.
+That a better source is working operational systems - these plainly work to a sufficient degree of accuracy for current operations.
 The issue when working with the legacy systems is how to mine the ontology when the surface structure is often seriously misleading.

-One of the approaches BORO uses to investigate the underlying structure is a focus on the legacy data (Partridge, 2005) (where many other analysis processes focus on the data schema).
+One of the approaches BORO uses to investigate the underlying structure is a focus on the legacy data (where many other analysis processes focus on the data schema).
 The issue here is that in most operational systems users will have had to work around the schema to get the system to perform as required.
-With the result that the schema is misleading.
-Hence, the data is a far more trustworthy source for the analysis than the data schema.
+With the